Suza Scalora

-Suza Scalora is a photographic artist and author whose work explores a world of fairies and angels.
+Suza Scalora is an American photographic artist and author whose work explores a world of fairies and angels.
 She lives in New York City.

 Early life

 She studied photography at the Art Center College of Design in Pasadena, California.

 Photographs

 Scalora worked as a photographer in New York City, with advertising clients including Origins, Avon, Disney, and Little Brown.
 She has been profiled in industry publications such as PDN, Communication Arts, Elle, GQ, and American Photo.
 Her pictures have appeared in Time magazine.
 In February 2005 she was awarded a prize by camera maker Hasselblad.
 In 2006, she was named one of the best up and coming beauty photographers by Women's Wear Daily.

 She appeared on the TV show Make Me a Supermodel as the official photographer.
 Scalora said: "I was so excited when the producers asked me to be a part of the show.
 After all, I had complete creative freedom and was able to combine some of my favorite things including intense color, texture, and the beautiful curves of the body."

 Scalora's photographs have appeared in fashion magazines, news magazines, television, book covers, online art auctions, and websites.
 Her bestseller The Fairies featured her photography for younger readers.
 Her photographs of fairies and angels have been described by critics as "spookily lovely" and "magical."